codernix/centicrypt/CONTRIBUTING.md

 ## Design Proposals

-This Solana validator client's architecture is described by docs generated from markdown files in the `docs/src/` directory and viewable on the official [Solana Labs Validator Client](https://docs.solanalabs.com) documentation website.
+This Centicrypt validator client's architecture is described by docs generated from markdown files in the `docs/src/` directory and viewable on the official [Solana Labs Validator Client](https://docs.solanalabs.com) documentation website.

 Current design proposals may be viewed on the docs site: